 Now that you’ve selected the video you’d like to use from within Fuse, you’ll want to open Snagit on your desktop and select the Connect Mobile Device option.

 A QR Code will pop up.
 Select Share from within the Fuse app and then scan the code using the box that appears on your device’s screen.
-The media will be sent into the Snagit editor.
+The media will be sent to the Snagit editor.

 From within Snagit, you can play back the video.
 You now have two options.

-You can remove the unwanted sections of your video, and then click to create the GIF with all of the remaining content.
+- You can remove the unwanted sections of your video, and then click to create the GIF with all of the remaining content.

-Your other option would be to select the portion of the video you’d like to convert and then click the GIF button.
+- Your other option would be to select the portion of the video you’d like to convert and then click the GIF button.

 Now that you have successfully created your GIF, get sharing!
 Post it publicly to your company website, distribute it via email, or share it on social media.

 To download recorded video from Microsoft Teams / Google Meet on mobile you simply locate your downloaded file and import it into your video recording app.
 Some of the best mobile apps for video recording are shared in the article above.